kamaal44/Whatsapp-Multiple-Messenger-Bot/README.md

 # Whatsapp-Multiple-Messenger-Bot
-A simple bot written in python that sends a message multiple times.
+A simple bot written in python that sends a message multiple times at a time.